opsfolio/resource-surveillance-commons/pattern/info-assurance-policies/README.md

-# Infromation Assurence Policies
+# Infromation Assurance Policies

-The Infra Policies project is designed to display and create views for policies specific to tenants within the Opsfolio platform.
+The Information Policies project is designed to display and create views for policies specific to tenants within the Opsfolio platform.
 These policies are ingested from Markdown (.md) or Markdown with JSX (.mdx) files, originating from Opsfolio, and are stored in the uniform_resource table.

 ### Key Features